Chanarin/apriori-recommendation-engine/README.md

 # To Do List

 *   More unit testing - in progress
-*   Set the lumen environment for AWS Elastic Beanstalk Deployment - done but needs some tune up
+*   Set the lumen environment for AWS Elastic Beanstalk Deployment - done but needs tune up
-*   Add Travis
-*   Add Scrutinizer
-*   Add StyleCI
 *   Promote the API beta version for testing and collaboration
 *   Deploy a beta version of the API and try it out - you can hit the API at [http://arera-test.us-west-2.elasticbeanstalk.com/](http://arera-test.us-west-2.elasticbeanstalk.com)

 # Notice:

-I recently began this project.
-I haven't gotten the time to write a more complete documentation on what it is trying to do.
+I recently began this project and I haven't gotten the time to write a more complete, clear, & thorough documentation on what it is trying to do.
 However, I think the code is somewhat readable, intuitive, and easy to understand.
 I encourage everyone interested to give me their opionions and to contribute.
 I will do my best to document this project over the next few days, and to promote it around developers to see if it can get some traction.
 Thanks in advance and I hope to see some pull requests soon.

 # Contributing

 Find an area you can help with and do it.
 Open source is about collaboration and open participation.
-Try to make your code look like what already exists or better and submit a pull request.
-Also, in general if you have any ideas on how to make the code better or on improving its scope and functionality please contact me.
+Try to make your code look like what already exists or hopefully better and submit a pull request.
+Also, if you have any ideas on how to make the code better or on improving its scope and functionality please contact me at acarste@okstate.edu I will do my best to respond in a timely manner.

 # Lisence